TestAccount273/TheFlopperProject/README.md

-Everything NFC for the Flooper Project
+Everthing For The Flooper Zero